-Catalog Description: The foundation field practicum prepares students to apply generalist social work knowledge, skills, values, and ethical principles gained in the classroom to actual practice at a social agency.
-Students work in an approved field site under the supervision of a UNC Charlotte field instructor and also participate in seminar monthly.
-Pre-requisite: SOWK 6131, 6141, 6232, 6242.
-Co-requisite: SOWK 6121, 6151.
+The foundation field practicum prepares students to apply generalist social work knowledge, skills, values, and ethical principles gained in the classroom to actual practice at a social agency.
+Students work in an approved field site under the supervision of a UNC Charlotte field instructor.
+Pre-requisites: None Co-requisites: None

-Course Rationale: As CSWE's "signature pedagogy," social work practicum I and II are crucial for developing practical knowledge/competency at the foundation level of the MSW program.
-Students are exposed to learning opportunities that transform conceptual academic knowledge and allow them to have the ability to demonstrate the skills, knowledge and values within field practicum agency.
-Social work practices are refined and strengthened under the supervision of their field instructor and the student has the opportunity to critically reflect on their experiences and practice through seminar discussions monthly and assignments.
+Course Rationale: As CSWE's "signature pedagogy", advanced standing social work practicum is crucial for developing knowledge/competency at the foundation level of the MSW program.
+Students are exposed to learning opportunities which transform conceptual academic knowledge towards applying the skills, knowledge, and values of practice behaviors within field practicum agency.
+Social work practices are refined and strengthened under the supervision of their field instructor and the student has the opportunity to critically reflect on their experiences and practice through seminar discussions and written assignments.